MHS Coronavirus (COVID-19) Response

 As new information becomes available, and the global pandemic evolves, we will consider and implement adjustments, as needed.

-Members of the MHS community have shared thought leadership on how to cope during this pandemic as well as the many ways in which we are keeping our community safe.
+Members of the MHS community have shared perspective pieces on MHS’s Health and Safety Plan as well as the many ways in which we are keeping our community safe.

 Visit the following health organization websites for additional information: